brickfrog/ankigen/README.md

 # AnkiGen - Anki Card Generator

-AnkiGen is a Gradio-based web application that generates high-quality Anki flashcards using OpenAI's GPT models.
-It creates CSV and `.apkg` deck files with intelligent subject-specific card generation and quality review.
+AnkiGen is a Gradio-based web application that generates Anki flashcards using OpenAI's GPT models.
+It creates CSV and `.apkg` deck files with subject-specific card generation.

 ## Features